MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cert-whfb-settings-adfs.md

 The Windows Hello for Business group provides the AD FS service with the permissions needed to enroll a Windows Hello for Business authentication certificate on behalf of the provisioning user.

 > [!TIP]
-> The account adfssvc is the ADFS Service account.
+> The adfssvc account is the AD FS service account.

 Sign-in a domain controller or management workstation with _Domain Admin_ equivalent credentials.